OnkarBhattacharya/PortfolioForge/README.md

   - **Custom Hooks:** The `useUser()` and `useAuth()` hooks provide easy, reactive access to the current user's state throughout the application.
   - **Authentication Flows:** The `initiateEmailSignUp`, `initiateEmailSignIn`, and `initiateAnonymousSignIn` functions in `src/firebase/non-blocking-login.tsx` manage all authentication logic, including creating user profiles in Firestore upon sign-up.

-### 2. Multi-Modal AI CV Parser
+### 2. Multi-Source AI Data Import Engine
-- **Description:** This is the core intelligent feature of the platform.
-Users can upload their CV in PDF or image format.
-An advanced AI agent analyzes both the document's text and its visual layout to accurately extract structured data, including contact information, work experience, education, skills, and even infers the user's profession (e.g., "Software Engineer," "Graphic Designer").
+- **Description:** This is the core intelligent data aggregation suite of the platform.
+It allows users to import professional data from a variety of sources with a single click, using AI to structure and save the information automatically.
 - **Implementation:**
-  - **Genkit & Gemini 1.5 Pro:** A powerful Genkit flow in `src/ai/flows/cv-parser.ts` leverages the multi-modal capabilities of the Google Gemini 1.5 Pro model.
+  - **AI CV Parser:** A powerful Genkit flow in `src/ai/flows/cv-parser.ts` leverages the multi-modal capabilities of **Gemini 1.5 Pro** to analyze the text and visual layout of an uploaded CV (PDF or image).
-  - **Client-Side Pre-processing:** The frontend (`src/app/import-data/page.tsx`) converts the uploaded file into a data URI before sending it to the backend.
+  - **AI LinkedIn Parser:** A Genkit flow in `src/ai/flows/linkedin-parser.ts` takes raw text copied from a user's LinkedIn profile and intelligently structures it into the standard `CvData` format.
+  - **GitHub Importer:** A Genkit flow in `src/ai/flows/github-importer.ts` fetches a user's public repositories via the GitHub API, automatically creating portfolio items for their top projects.
+  - **AI Web Importer:** An advanced flow in `src/ai/flows/web-importer.ts` can crawl any public URL (like a blog post or project page), use AI to generate a title, summary, and tags, and add it to the user's portfolio.
-  - **API Route:** The `/api/cv-parser` endpoint handles the request, invokes the Genkit flow, and saves the structured data to the user's profile in Firestore.
+  - **API Routes:** Each importer is powered by a dedicated Next.js API route (`/api/cv-parser`, `/api/linkedin-parser`, `/api/github-importer`, `/api/web-importer`) that orchestrates the flow and saves the data to Firestore.

 ### 3. AI Content Co-pilot
 - **Description:** An intelligent writing assistant that helps users craft compelling professional narratives.
 It uses the data parsed from the user's CV and their identified profession to generate tailored suggestions for portfolio headlines and summaries, overcoming writer's block.